-(noun) A system in which goods and services are produced, distributed, and exchanged by the forces of price, supply, and demand.
+(noun) An economic system in which goods and services are produced, distributed, and exchanged by the forces of price, supply, and demand.

-Example: Farmers take their crops to a local market and sell to the public.
+- Farmers take their crops to a local market and sells them to the public.

 - Plural: market exchanges